jantursky/orderlord-help-kds/docs/orders-history-section/filtering-the-data.md

 1. **ORDER TYPES** - you could determine Delivery, Collection or Store orders
 1. **ORDER STATES** - you could select one of the states: active orders, canceled orders, canceled orders after leaving the restaurant, canceled orders before leaving the restaurant, finished orders, discounted orders, late orders, not canceled orders, not cashed orders, on-time orders, orders with rating, orders with rating & comment
 1. **PAYMENT TYPES** - list of the payment types will be listed, where you could select one of them
-1. **CHANGES** - you could select one of the changes: delivery fee changed, discount changed, items changed, no selected, order type changed, payment type changed, price changed
+1. **CHANGES** - you could select one of the changes: delivery fee changed, discount changed, items changed, no selected, order type changed, payment type changed, the price changed

 {% include img.html name="section_orders_history_4.png" %}